hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 * `--cacert CERTFILE` - The certificate for the CA used to verify the peer.
   This should be used if the remote end doesn't use a standard root CA.

-* `--capath CERTDIR` - The certificate directoryt for the CA used to verify the peer.
+* `--capath CERTDIR` - The certificate directory for the CA used to verify the peer.
   This should be used if the remote end doesn't use a standard root CA.

 * `--cert CERTFILE` - A client certificate to use when downloading the box, if